Malaysia women's national rugby union team

 The Malaysia women's national rugby union team represents Malaysia in rugby union.
-They played their first match in 2009.
+They played their first international match in 2026.

 History

 Malaysia played their first non-international match against Singapore on 3 October 2009 at the Yio Chu Kang Stadium in Singapore.
 In 2010, Malaysia were beaten by Hong Kong in their largest defeat, the score was 81–0.

 Malaysia was expected to make their international debut in December 2024 at the Asia Rugby Women's Championship Division 1 competition, but the tournament was cancelled.

+In 2026, Malaysia won the inaugural SEARF Women's Championship after beating the Philippines in the final match.